 It is true.
 I blamed my personal problems on the abuse I suffered growing up; I blamed my relationship problems on the one with all the issues: my partner.

 I blamed my mistakes on the first person or thing that came to mind; And I blamed my failures on circumstances, life in general and God.

-do nothing to (effectively) solve them.
+I could do nothing to (effectively) solve them.

 I was a victim, powerless.
-And I did not even know it.

 One day I caught a glimmer of change.
 I was working the graveyard shift and hated it.
 I had (weakly) objected to my supervisor several times and blamed him for his response: “We just can’t make a change right now.”